 Secant or tangent piles are columns constructed adjacent (tangent) or overlapping (secant) to form structural or cutoff walls.
-From soil mixing to drilled shafts, Keller draws on its complete suite of techniques to optimize the design and construction of these walls.
+From soil mixing to drilled shafts, we draw on our complete suite of techniques to optimize the design and construction of these walls.

 The columns are constructed using soil mixing, jet grouting, auger cast, or drilled shaft methods.
-Sequenced construction of the elements helps ensure a tight seal for water cut off.
+Sequenced construction of the elements helps ensure a tight seal for water cut-off.
 The design can incorporate steel bars or beams for reinforcement.
 Anchors provide additional lateral support if needed.
-Secant or tangent pile walls can be constructed in a wide variety of soil conditions, including through cobbles and boulders.
+Secant or tangent pile walls can be constructed in various soil conditions, including through cobbles and boulders.

-We use the latest technology, testing regimes, and best practices protocols developed over many years to ensure the position, verticality, and structural integrity of our pile walls.
+We use the latest technology, testing regimes, and best practices protocols developed over many years to ensure our pile walls' position, verticality, and structural integrity.